hoangcuong2011/Good-Papers/Outrageously Large Neural Networks: The Sparsely-Gated Mixture-of-Experts Layer.md

 I think this is an important paper, and it is very pleased to read it.
 Also, I believe having the Sparsely-Gated Mixture-of-Experts Layer will be a must in SOTA NN systems.

-As a side note, it is quite hard to figure out how to train the gate network with backpropagation.
+As a side note, it is quite hard to figure out how to train the gate network using backpropagation.
 I thought using top-K gating implying an argmax operator, which is therefore not possible to apply backprop?
 Also I believe implementing the model requires very high engineering skills.